RikkuX491/SE-NYC-082624-Phase-3/README.md

 1. Create a property for the `model` instance variable.
 For the setter method, the `model` cannot be changed after it is initialized and must be a `str`.
 If the `model` instance variable already exists and there is an attempt to change its value, or if the value is not a `str`, raise an `Exception` with the message `"Model cannot be changed and must be a string!"`.

-   - Hint: Use the `has_attr()` function to check for the presence of an attribute within an instance.
+   - Hint: Use the `hasattr()` function to check for the presence of an attribute within an instance.

 2. Create a class attribute, `all`.
 We will use this attribute to keep track of the new `Car` instances that are created from the `Car` class.
 Set this attribute equal to `[]`.
 Then in `__init__`, you will need to append the new `Car` instances to the list contained within the `all` class attribute for the `Car` class.